DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

 - [django-summernote==0.8.20.0](https://pypi.org/project/django-summernote/) - Summernote is a JavaScript library that helps you create WYSIWYG editors with a simple and easy-to-use interface.
 - [Cloudinary](https://cloudinary.com/) - To store the uploaded images.
 - [django-crispy-forms==2.3](https://django-crispy-forms.readthedocs.io/en/latest/) - To safely render the django forms.
+- [Django Messages](https://docs.djangoproject.com/en/5.1/ref/contrib/messages/) - To display messages to the user.

 ### Tools
 - [GitHub](https://github.com/) - To store the repository for submission.
 - [GitPod](https://www.gitpod.io/) - As coding environment.
-- [Code Institute template](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python) for GitPod and this README.
+- [Code Institute template](https://github.com/Code-Institute-Org/ci-full-template) for GitPod and this README.
 - [Am I Responsive](https://ui.dev/amiresponsive) - For responsive visuals of the website.
 - [W3C Validator](https://validator.w3.org/) - A validator which checks the markup validity of Web documents in HTML, XHTML, SMIL, MathML, etc.
 - [W3C CSS Validation Service ](https://jigsaw.w3.org/css-validator/) - A validator which checks the validity of CSS code.